joyfulspace/School-Project/README.md

 Early boundary of the option

 ### HW2 A Perpetual American Put Option
-Draw a perpetual American Put Option
+Draw a perpetual American Put Option payoff graph and verify continuous at the early boundary.

 ### 1116 : The Merton Model
 Lifetime portfolio selection under uncertainty the continuous-time case - Merton (1969)